Bedelia (film): Alternative endings

 Prior to filming, Goldsmith submitted the script to the Johnston office in the US (the censor).
 They had issues with the proposed ending, where Bedelia committed suicide with the tacit encouragement of her husband.
 It was decided to shoot an additional ending for the American market where Bedelia turned herself in to the police.
 This sequence cost $63,000.
 Lockwood thought it was "ridiculous" to have to shoot a new ending.
 Most British observers who saw the two endings preferred the suicide one.

 When Goldsmith showed the final film to the US censor, they said he could use the British ending if he wanted.
 Goldsmith showed the film to various Hollywood observers and press and found they preferred the American ending.
 According to The New York Times, Goldsmith thought the difference of opinion between British and American observers went to "the relative position of women on the two sides of the Atlantic.
 Americans, he believes, prefer to see their heroines in the most favourable light, even at the sacrifice of integrity in character study."

 In addition to this, some scenes had to be reshot for the US to reduce the extent of Lockwood's visible cleavage.

 Reception

 Box office

 According to trade papers, the film was a "notable box office attraction" at British cinemas.
-Kinematograph Weekly reported that the "biggest winner" at the box office in 1946 Britain was The Wicked Lady starring Lockwood, with "runners up" being The Bells of St Marys, Piccadilly Incident, The Road to Utopia, Tomorrow is Forever, Brief Encounter, Wonder Man, Anchors Away, Kitty, The Captive Heart, The Corn is Green, Spanish Main, Leave Her to Heaven, Gilda (also from a novel by Vera Caspray), Caravan, Mildred Pierce, Blue Dahlia, Years Between, O.S.S., Spellbound, Courage of Lassie, My Reputation, London Town, Caesar and Cleopatra, Meet the Navy, Men of Two Worlds, Theirs is the Glory, The Overlanders, and Bedelia.
+Kinematograph Weekly reported that the "biggest winner" at the box office in 1946 Britain was The Wicked Lady starring Lockwood, with "runners up" being The Bells of St Mary’s, Piccadilly Incident, Road to Utopia, Tomorrow is Forever, Brief Encounter, Wonder Man, Anchors Aweigh, Kitty, The Captive Heart, The Corn is Green, The Spanish Main, Leave Her to Heaven, Gilda (also from a novel by Vera Caspary), Caravan, Mildred Pierce, Blue Dahlia, Years Between, O.S.S., Spellbound, Courage of Lassie, My Reputation, London Town, Caesar and Cleopatra, Meet the Navy, Men of Two Worlds, Theirs is the Glory, The Overlanders, and Bedelia.

 Lockwood wrote in her memoirs that although the film "was a great success, in truth had not done much to mollify my opinion of scripts in general."